 If you are unable to visit our in-house doctor, below are some private options.
 Please note that in these cases you will be responsible for payment.
 All recommended clinics and specialists provide English-speaking services.

-Private Clinics in Florence
+Tourist Clinics in Florence

 Tourist Medical Services